 When your drain or sewer line becomes clogged, it can create many problems throughout your home.
-However, if you have the right technology and an experienced team on your side, you can prevent a lot of drain and sewer problems.
-While many people have heard of a drain or sewer snake, rooter, or auger, hydro jetting (aka water jetting) is one of the best ways to ensure your drain and sewer are completely clean and free of roots, debris, grease, and other build up.
+However, if you have the right technology and an experienced team on your side, you can prevent a lot of drain and sewer line problems.
+While many people have heard of a drain or sewer snake, rooter, or auger, hydro jetting (aka water jetting) is one of the best ways to ensure your drains and sewer line are completely clean and free of roots, debris, grease, and other build up.

 What is Hydro Jetting?